-In this class, we will not dive into definitions.
-If you are interested, there's a good explanation of information gain on stackoverflow.com.
-Trees place the most useful feature at the root.
+The Rank widget could be used on its own.
+Say, to figure out which genes are best predictors of the phenotype in some gene Trees place the most useful feature at the root.
 What would be the most useful feature?
 It is the feature that splits the data into two purest possible subsets.
 These are then split further, again by the most informative features.
 This process of breaking up the data subsets to smaller ones repeats until we reach subsets where all data belongs to the same class.
 These subsets are represented by leaf nodes in strong blue or red.
 The process of data splitting can also terminate when it runs out of data instances or out of useful features (the two leaf nodes in white).

 We still have not been very explicit about what we mean by "the most useful" feature.
 There are many ways to measure this.
-We can compute some such scores in Orange using the Rank widget, which estimates the quality of data features and ranks them according to how much information they carry.
+We can compute some such scores in Orange using the Rank widget, which estimates the quality of data features and ranks them according to amount of information they carry.
 We can compute the scores from the whole data set or from data corresponding to some node of the classification tree in the Tree Viewer.